koad/io/README.md

 > back this directory up NOW, and keep it __somewhere suuuuuper safe__.
 > want to automated backups?  build a [raspberry pi powered concealment key-ring that also pretends to be your front door bell](https://duckduckgo.com).

-Your entity's directory will be a basic bare/blank koad:io skeleton filled with directories and keys that will be handy for you if you ever decide you want your entity to exist among multiple devices and locations.
+Your entity's directory will be a basic bare/blank koad:io skeleton filled with directories and keys that will be handy for you if you ever decide you want your entity to exist among multiple devices/locations and interact with other-people-entities.

-You can ignore the overwhelming possibilities for now and focus on populating your commands folder with whatever creative thing you desire.
+> for now, Ignore the overwhelming possibilities and focus on populating your commands folder with whatever creative thing you desire.

 ### create commands